- Toggle Section About

 - Completed PSYC 200 (or equivalent general psychology course) with a minimum grade of a "C" (2.0).

-- Completed approximately two years or 45 undergraduate semester credits.
+- Recommended completion of 45 undergraduate semester credits.

 - Accomplishing an overall cumulative GPA of 2.5 in all college level work.

-- Have a minimum of five years of life, work or college experience since graduating high school or the completion of a minimum of five total years of post-high school work experience.
+- Recommendation of five years of life, work or ministry experience since graduating high school.

 - Once coursework at Biola University has commenced, all further major and biblical studies courses must be completed through Biola University.